AgnostiqHQ/covalent/doc/source/api/triggers.rst

 Triggers
 ==============

-Execute a saved workflow depending on occurrence of a desired event.
+Execute a workflow triggered by a specific type of event

 .. automodule:: covalent.triggers
    :imported-members: